apple/swift-migration-guide/Guide.docc/LibraryEvolution.md

 compatibility.

-Concurrency annotations such as `@MainActor` and `@Sendable` can impact source and ABI compatibility that library authors should be aware of when annotating existing APIs.
+Concurrency annotations such as `@MainActor` and `@Sendable` can impact source and ABI compatibility.
+Library authors should be aware of these implications when annotating existing APIs.

 ## Preconcurrency annotations